-Distraction - What is the Cost to a Photographer?
+Distraction - What is the True Cost To Your Photography?

 I was recently watching a documentary about the life of Edward Steichen and I learned that he was an accomplished painter in addition to being a photographer.
 He ultimately decided to literally burn his complete inventory of paintings and fully dedicate himself to photography.
 It is my understanding that he was much more successful in monetary terms as a painter, but he put that aside and followed his heart.
 I also think about Clyde Butcher who has a similar story.
 He decided to focus on black and white photography and he burned all of his color prints, just like Steichen burned his paintings.
 I think these men knew what I know and what I am trying to express to you in this article.
 They understood the value of focusing and committing to one thing.
 As the old saying goes, "it is impossible to serve two masters".

 I end this article with a heavy heart.
 As I continue the process of building my new darkroom, I feel this is a very special time in my personal and creative life, maybe like the times that Edward Steichen and Clyde Butcher experienced.
 I know in my gut that I need to simplify my photography and eliminate even more distractions, but I haven't fully made up my mind on how I plan to do that yet.
 I can only hope that I have the courage and possesses the wisdom to make a decision and stick with it.
 I feel like now is the perfect time for me to make those decisions, so I will write again once I know more.

 If you like the information in this article, then you will love being part of my new Analog Photography Community where we share additional member only details in addition to creating exclusive video tutorials, and detailed articles every week to help analog photographers take their creative vision and technical skills to a higher level.

 ANALOG PHOTOGRAPHY LAUNCHPAD

 Read Testimonials from photographers and collectors from around the world.